smogelmose/Embodied-interaction/README.md

 - **SFX**: clock ticks (Sustained, Bound), knocks (Sudden, Direct), body scraping (Strong, Sustained), door slams (Sudden, Strong).
 - **Characters**: external movement voices from P4 onward (mother's call, manager's footsteps, father's hissing, stomping, weeping).
 Each character has its own assigned Effort quality.

-A default mix per passage authored by the analyst sets opening volumes; viewers can override any layer with the on-screen sliders, making the polyphonic structure tangible by lifting or muting voices.
+A default mix per passage sets opening volumes; users can override any layer with the on-screen sliders.

 ## 7. Results

-The BESS annotation produces a trajectory of six informative channels across the 10 passages (Figure 4).
+The BESS annotation generates a trajectory of six informative channels that spans the 10 passages (Figure 4).
 Flow rises from 0.15 (tightly Bound at P1-2) to a peak of 0.75 at P8 (the coordinated jaw-to-door effort), drops to 0.4 at P9 (the held door-opening moment), and ends at 0.65 at P10.
 Intensity climbs from 0.35 to a double peak of 0.8 at P6-P7, dips to 0.6 at P8, surges to 0.85 at P9, holds at 0.8 for Slash.
 Shape_advance climbs from 0.0 through 0.5 (getting out of bed) to 0.8 (reaching through the open door) and crashes to 0.0.
 Space_approach starts very high (0.9) and trends downward to 0.35 by P10.

 ![Figure 4: BESS value trajectory across the 10-passage arc.
 Six channels shown: flow, intensity, shape_advance, body_connectivity, body_sequencing, space_approach.
 Action Drive labels above each passage.](report/bess_trajectory.png)

 **Figure 4:** BESS value trajectory across the 10-passage arc.

-The four Larboulette and Gibet descriptors computed on the BESS trajectory using a five-passage sliding window are shown in Figure 5. `ld_weight` rises steadily as the piece builds toward the confrontation. `ld_time` peaks sharply at P9-P10 where intensity reaches its peak and Effort quality shifts most abruptly. `ld_flow` rises as annotated Flow values become less smooth from P5 onward. `ld_space` drops to 0 through the middle of the piece and recovers near the end.
-The descriptor logic is implemented identically in JavaScript at runtime and in `generate_report_figures.py` for reproducible documentation.
+The four Larboulette and Gibet descriptors that were computed on the BESS trajectory using a five-passage sliding window are illustrated in Figure 5. ld_weight rises steadily as the piece builds toward the confrontation. ld_time peaks sharply at P9-P10 where intensity reaches its peak and Effort quality shifts most abruptly. ld_flow rises as annotated Flow values become less smooth from P5 onward. ld_space drops to 0 through the middle of the piece and recovers near the end.

 ![Figure 5: Larboulette and Gibet descriptors computed on the BESS trajectory using a sliding window of five passages.
 Four channels: ld_weight (max kinetic energy), ld_time (summed acceleration), ld_space (path/displacement), ld_flow (aggregated jerk).](report/descriptors_computed.png)